flancian/garden/agora chapter.md

 (This is my #drishti currently, meaning that I have set it to the number four, representing the date.)

 I will now work on a different computer :)

+If you somehow found this recording and you don't know what it's all about, you can check https://anagora.org/yoga-with-x and you'll find links to other recordings :)